HousewareHQ/marketing_attribution_metrics/README.md

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran stripe connector and one Fivetran hubspot connector syncing data into your destination.
+- At least one Fivetran hubspot connector and one Fivetran segment connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, or **PostgreSQL** destination.